Schizophrenic (JC Chasez album): Background

 After his group NSYNC went on hiatus following the Celebrity Tour in 2002, Chasez teamed up with producer Dallas Austin to record the song "Blowin' Me Up (With Her Love)" for the soundtrack to the film Drumline.
 Following the song's success as a single, Chasez began working on a record that he intended to be different from NSYNC's music.
 Chasez had not intended on embarking on a solo career until Austin convinced him to make an album.
 Of Austin's encouragement, Chasez said, "He's like, 'You've got too much to say.
 You know, there's no reason why you shouldn't.
 You're writing songs anyway.’"

 Chasez said the album title is derived "from [its] different styles and attitudes that are on this album.
 It's gritty, it's noisy, and it is definitely not like anything I've done before."
-Austin described the album as a throwback "to George Michael and Prince and that '80s era, where even though you had up-tempos, they still had songs to them, they had a lot of attitude.'"
+Austin described the music he recorded with Chasez as a throwback "to George Michael and Prince and that '80s era, where even though you had up-tempos, they still had songs to them, they had a lot of attitude.'"
 Aside from Chasez and Austin, the album features productions from Robb Boldt and Riprock 'n' Alex G, the latter having worked with Chasez on No Strings Attached and Celebrity.
 Basement Jaxx wrote and produced the song "Shake It" after Chasez lent his vocals to the duo's single "Plug It In."